NexPlayer/iOS-SDK/properties.md

 This enumeration defines the possible events for NXPlayer::didReceiveInformativeEvent:details:.

-**Enumerator**

-NexInformativeEventDownloadBegan Download of a URL began.
+* NexInformativeEventDownloadBegan Download of a URL began.
 Parameter keys in details: kNexInformativeEventURL.

-NexInformativeEventDownloadFinished Download of a URL finished.
-Parameter keys in details: kNex- InformativeEventURL, and kNexInformativeEventResult.
+* NexInformativeEventDownloadFinished Download of a URL finished.
+Parameter keys in details: kNexInformativeEventURL, and kNexInformativeEventResult.

 ### enum NXBufferInfoMediaType

 This enumeration defines the possible stream type forNXBufferInfoMediaType.

-**Enumerator**

 - `NXBufferInfoMediaTypeVideo` Video stream type.
 - `NXBufferInfoMediaTypeAudio` Audio stream type.